Association of Digital Verification Professionals

 ADVP Response

 This question demonstrates that the government should engage with employers before designing a new solution.
-Today the employer is able to obtain a statutory excuse from a fine by using a DVS Provider.
+Today the employer can obtain a statutory excuse from a fine by using a DVS Provider.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.